jwilliam3975/999-Framework--JLD--Hebrew/README.md

 999 Framework (Hebrew)
 Reinterprets the Hebrew alphabet pre-Niqqudot.
 Each letter is classified as Stable, Unstable, or Balanced, paired with Gematria values and conceptual descriptors.
 Words become architectural sentences moving through cycles of stability, instability, and renewal.

+New 10/18 Niqqud Overlay Framework (Hebrew, JLD/999) — For pointed forms only: maps each niqqud to brace overlays {A}{E}{I}{O}{U}{Ø}{D}{M}{R}{OQ}{SN} (plus ḥataf tags) that modify the consonantal flow without changing spelling.
+Use Overlay / With Niqqud readings here; do not mix with stripped consonantal mode in the same line.

 888 Framework (Greek)
 A structural-symbolic system for the Greek alphabet, designed as a parallel to the Hebrew 999.
 Each letter carries conceptual descriptors, numerical values, and structural roles, providing insight into Hellenistic theology and early Christian texts.

+New 10/18 English Framework — Symbolic/conceptual reinterpretation for English letterforms (pilot).
+Provides an “architectural” reading track parallel to Hebrew/Greek for cross-tradition testing.

 Akkadian Framework
 Symbolic reinterpretation of Akkadian cuneiform signs.
 Focuses on conceptual meanings (e.g., KA = mouth/command, AN = heaven/divinity) and their resonance with Hebrew letters.